Improved Stability Estimates and Flight Time Predictions Using Higher-Order Transverse Discontinuity Mapping in Hybrid Dynamical Systems: Higher-order saltation matrix

-Here, $\mathbf{S}_2$ is defined as the saltation matrix for a dynamical system.
-The subscript 2 denotes the evaluation of the variational form upto $\mathcal{O}(2)$, which is the entity of interest.
-Alternatively, this saltation matrix can be expressed as
+where $\mathbf{S}_2$ is the saltation matrix.
+The subscript 2 denotes the evaluation of the saltation matrix by mapping $\mathbf{y}_-$ to $\mathbf{y}_+$ using the higher-order TDM defined in Eq. \eqref{eq 11}, which is the entity of interest.
+Alternatively, this higher-order saltation matrix can be evaluated by inverting Eq. \eqref{eq 29} as,

+where the RHS of Eq. \ref{eq 30} is required to be numerically evaluated.
+The next section verifies that the higher-order saltation matrix derived above can correctly estimate occurrences of DIB in PWS systems.